rorydbain/rorydbain.github.io/_posts/2019-10-12-flattening-typescript-union-types.markdown

 ### Merging Union Types

 Now, inferred types are great, but when you are saying something is the union of some inferred types, there will be cases where the two types don’t share properties.
-In this case, only shared properties will be accessible on the type unless you add a type check to confirm which side of a union your instance comes from.
+In this case, only shared properties will be accessible on the union type, unless you add a type check to confirm which side of a union your instance comes from.

+Take the following data structures of a Superhero and Teacher for example:

 ```
 const spiderman = {